 The students are involved in planting and growing vegetables in the four vegetable gardens as part of the Green Squad.
 The Green Squad, through some dedicated parents, also collect food scraps daily and feed the four worm farms and sell worm juice.
+The school also has recently created a Bust Tucker Garden.

 The Student Council manages the collection of all recycled paper each week through Vizybins.